Back of a Book Cover: Essentials one Must Know

 In the back cover, the tagline catches your attention; the blurb tells you why you need to read the book; the author’s bio tells you who has written the book, which in turn tells you why the book will grab your attention.
 The rest are functional details like the price, barcode, ISBN, and publisher’s logo.
 More about that in a bit.

 The Back Cover in the Publishing Workflow

 In the publishing process, designing the book cover, both front, and back, is the last step.
 That is because everything about the book cover depends on the final edited version of the book.
-Everything includes the trim size, paper colour, and the number of pages all impact the cover’s dimensions.
+Everything includes the trim size, paper color, and the number of pages all impacts the cover’s dimensions.
 If you start working on the cover, either front or back, before the editing is complete, you might have to work on it again.
 So it’s better to wait until the editing process is completed.

 Parts of a Back Cover of the Book

 Before you can get the perfect book cover designed, you need to know the parts of the back cover of the book.
 Browsing through bookshelves and/or online google search images will give you some idea about the back covers of books in the same genre of your book.